pawurb/mevlog-rs/README.md

 Rust-based CLI tool for querying Ethereum (or any EVM-compatible chain) transactions, with flexible filtering and EVM tracing capabilities.

 When working on an MEV bot, I could not find a simple way to search for specific transactions.
-So i started building this tool to work as an _"SQL for blockchain"_.
+I wrote one-off query scripts, and wanted to generalize them in an easy to reuse tool.
+So I started building `mevlog` to work as an _"SQL for blockchain"_.

 `mevlog` allows you to find and analyze transaction details via a simple CLI interface.
 It currently offers the following features: